Working as a Ross Counselor

 Counselors are role models for the younger students.
 Counselors supervise dormitory life, evaluate (grade) the mathematical work submitted by their family of students, and provide gentle hints and advice to help inspire students to stay focused on their math problems.
 In addition, counselors participate in one or two math courses (topics vary from year to year) and are encouraged to organize their own lectures or short courses in the dorm.

 In exchange for six weeks of work, Ross/USA provides each counselor with room and board, and a salary.
-No travel expenses are provided.
+Ross/USA does not reimburse any travel expenses.

 Counselors at Ross/Asia work for five weeks with a smaller salary, but are reimbursed for travel expenses.